TahaQadi/Qadiapp/replit.md

 # Overview

 This is a bilingual (Arabic/English) **LTA (Long-Term Agreement) contract fulfillment application** that enables businesses to manage contract-based product ordering.
 The system is LTA-centric, where each LTA represents a contract that can include multiple clients and specifies which products from a master catalog are supplied.
-Features include client authentication with role-based access (admin vs regular clients), product image management, responsive product grid display, order templates, and comprehensive inventory management with Pipefy webhook integration.
+Features include client authentication with role-based access (admin vs regular clients), product image management with custom metadata support, bulk product import via CSV, responsive product grid display, order templates, and Pipefy webhook integration for order processing.

 # User Preferences